plantuml-stdlib/Archimate-PlantUML/README.md

 ### Using a version available on the internet

-You will need to download the version (`Archimate.puml` file plus the `./themes/` folder that goes with it) and store them some place locally.
-Then reference them like this:
+You will need to:
+1. download the version, including the themes folder and store them some place locally
+   * `./dist/plantuml/plantuml-stdlib/stdlib/archimate/Archimate.puml`
+   * `./dist/plantuml/plantuml-stdlib/stdlib/archimate/themes/` folder plus files
+2. Add a `!global $ARCH_LOCAL = true` to your PlantUML file prior to the include statement

 ```plantuml